Professor Jonathan Williams

 Biography

 Professor Jonathan Williams joined the University of Surrey in June 2022 as Professor of Finance and Accounting.
-A banking and finance specialist, he is also Visiting Professor at the University of Turin, the University of Malta, and formerly at Zhejiang University of Finance and Economics.
+A banking and finance specialist, he is also Visiting Professor at the University of Turin, the University of Malta, and Zhejiang University of Finance and Economics.
 Professor Williams is the Chair of the European Association of Teachers of Banking and Finance (The Wolpertinger Group), Treasurer of the Financial Markets and Institutions Special Interest Group of BAFA (British Accounting and Finance Association), and a member of the Chartered Banker Institute’s Quality and Standards Committee.

 Professor Williams publishes in leading international journals including the Journal of Corporate Finance, Journal of Banking and Finance, Journal of Financial Stability, and Regional Studies amongst others.
 He has presented his research at institutions including The World Bank and Deutsche Bundesbank and at conferences and universities in countries across the world.
 His current research interests include executive compensation and corporate governance in banking, deregulation and competition in financial markets including ownership and structure, and FinTech.